I find internal corporate research fascinating.

 Service Design for the 1%

 Having worked with valuable B2B clients in a variety of industries myself, I'm very familiar with the leverage that an important client can have.
-This often means concierge, specialized services that can break [or at least deoptimize] a system that's been designed for a middling client.
+This often means concierge, specialized services can break internal processes that have been designed for a middle-of-the-road client.

 Merchants who fall into our top 1% are not strangers to their success and generally know that they are considered to be quite successful.
 The POD industry has a habit of sharing earnings and any participation in various online groups clearly shows these merchants that they are vastly more successful than the majority of individuals who attempt to run a POD or dropshipping business.
 Knowing this, and that they are important to [us], these merchants all expect some B2B relationships and concessions.
 They regularly request custom invoices, create their own spreadsheets for support teams to use, request for process rules to be put in place for their accounts, reach out directly to success team members to get information or deals, etc.

 Merchants who are successful in POD are typically intelligent individuals.
 They are often high performing, logical and systematic in their approach.
 They also have very high demands of their time and typically have a preventative mindset instead of a reactionary one.
 This often leads to poor reactions when they encounter poor customer support.
 They can be rude, insulting, or show little tolerance to perceived stupidity.
 Very often they will go above the heads of a support agent and email individuals from the success team or any other contacts they have when they need a problem solved.
 Many merchants also understand that customer support jobs are not high skilled jobs and they in turn have lower expectations to begin with, not trusting that support agents will be able to accurately understand their challenges.
 When they are attempting to solve a problem they believe is critical or urgent, any perceived incompetence will often be met with anger and rudeness.

 Moreover, I think that poor (or frustrating) service can often deter a customer or merchant from succeeding in the first place.